manishgowdans2/manishgowdans2/README.md

 ## 🚀 What I Do

-- Build and maintain **high-performance APIs** serving production workloads
+- Build and maintain **high-performance APIs** serving production workloads.
-- Optimize backend systems with **up to 4x improvements** in performance
+- Optimize backend systems with **up to 4x improvements** in performance.
-- Integrate Kafka connectors for **efficient multi-source data ingestion**
+- Integrate Kafka connectors for **efficient multi-source data ingestion**.
-- Lead **end-to-end feature development**, from system design to deployment and monitoring
+- Lead **end-to-end feature development**, from system design to deployment and monitoring.
-- Collaborate with cross-functional teams including frontend, QA, and DevOps
+- Collaborate with cross-functional teams including frontend, QA, and DevOps.
-- Contribute to **secure, stable, and scalable** codebases with a strong focus on clean code and maintainability
+- Contribute to **secure, stable, and scalable** codebases with a strong focus on clean code and maintainability.

 ## 📫 Contact